lazysquirrellabs/blog/_posts/2015-10-22-unity-serialization-part-3-scriptable-objects.md

 }
 ```

 By marking your `ScriptableObject` with this modifier, a menu item will be created in the `Asset/Create` menu.
 Easy like that, this should create an Asset called `New My Database` in the Assets folder and it can be referenced by any `MonoBehaviour` just like any other type derived from `Unity.Obejct`.
-By doing this, we solve the first problem present on the previous blog [post]({{ site.post4 }}){:target="_blank"}: databases should be assets and not `MonoBehaviour`.
+By doing this, we solve the first problem present on the previous blog [post]({{ site.post4 }}): databases should be assets and not `MonoBehaviour`.
 Now let’s learn how Scriptable Objects act differently from custom serializable classes in Unity.

 # Objects are stored as references, not copies

-Consider the example from the previous [post]({{ site.post4 }}){:target="_blank"} and think about this: if a `MonoBehaviour` has two references to the same `City` object, how will they get serialized?
+Consider the example from the previous [post]({{ site.post4 }}) and think about this: if a `MonoBehaviour` has two references to the same `City` object, how will they get serialized?
 How does the change made in one affect the other?
 The answer to these questions is slightly counterintuitive:  they are decoupled and serialized separately, hence changing one’s value won’t change the other’s.
 Let’s see an example using a `MonoBehaviour` that executes in edit mode just to make things easier:

 ```csharp
 [ExecuteInEditMode]